What is On-device AI?

 Why it matters

-How on-device AI works (high level)
+How on-device AI works (in practice)

 Practical use cases